MeanderingNinja/LitterLog-DataPipeline/README.md

     kts-migrate
     ```
 # Building the Project from Source (Written on 20221108, tested to work in my existing virtual env dir)
-Before building, make sure:
+**Before building, make sure:**
-- The metabase service is already set.
+- [The metabase service is set up](https://github.com/emma-jinger/Set-Up-a-Service-on-Ubuntu).
 The metabase unit file at `/etc/systemd/system/metabase.service` and the service env var file at `/etc/default/metabase` defines its setup.
 - The postgres database is set up with the target role, db, and pw.

 ## Set up a virtual env in the server (optional)